peterjobes/jekyll-now/_posts/2019-12-04-sea-to-summit.md

 By the time I hit Pico del Cielo for the second time, I'd spent about an hour covering only three or four km in my extra exploration.
 It offered great views but didn’t help with momentum.

-I ducked off the summit and started to retrace my route down.
-What had been an easy ascent was a bit tricky for the first part of the descent.
-Every rock you put your foot on moved beneath you, but there wasn't a good line for a fast scree descent.
+I ducked off the summit but missed the path down - what had been an easy ascent became a bit tricky for the first part of the descent.
+Every rock I put my foot on moved and rolled, but there wasn't a good line for a fast scree descent.

 Things improved when the single track resumed and I started to pick up a little pace again.
 Every bush and plant in Spain seems designed to scratch and cut so my legs took a constant battering on the narrow path.

-With about 8km left I rolled my ankle.
-It wasn't tricky ground, I just lost my footing on an uneven bit.
-Immediately I remembered spraining the same ankle earlier this year.
-I didn't wait to see if it was bad but instead gave it an extra burst and hoped for the adrenaline kick that would mask any pain.
-That seemed to do the trick — it’s sore to walk on now I’m done but thankfully doesn’t seem sprained.
+I rolled my ankle with about 8km left but decided to push on through and let adrenaline mask the pain.
+That seemed to do the trick — it’s sore to walk on now but thankfully doesn’t seem sprained.

-As soon as I hit the road again it became an easy downhill towards Cueva de Nerja, I forced myself to have my second gel, mainly because my inability to fuel properly is costing me in fell races so I need to get in the habit, and set away on cruise control.
+As soon as I hit the road again it became an easy downhill, towards Cueva de Nerja, and I set away on cruise control.

 ![The view from the top]({{ site.baseurl }}/images/seatosummit5.jpg){:class="editorial-highlight-center"}
 *The view from the top*